Spatial correlations in SIS processes on random regular graphs: Introduction

-To address this problem, this work extends previous corrections to mean-field theory to derive a general framework for the accurate forecasting of disease spread in \textit{SIS} processes on random network topologies.
-Motivated by numerical simulations that highlight the strong dependence of spatial correlations on underlying network structure, we first analyze spatial correlations in infection dynamics on a series of regular networks with increasingly randomized connectivity.
-Focusing specifically on the limiting case of the regular random graph (RRG), we then generalize existing lattice-based theory, deriving a system of ODEs to model the temporal evolution of spatial correlations at varying shortest { path lengths}.
-Unlike traditional pairwise models---which only account for correlations between directly connected (nearest-neighbor) nodes---our approach resolves the full hierarchy of spatial correlations at every network distance by solving coupled ODEs for each shell around an infected node.
-This enables us to capture how infection clustering decays with distance and how finite network connectivity and the network's structure shape epidemic trajectories, which are missed by standard closures.
-Comparison with numerical simulations demonstrates that our derived methodology yields substantially improved accuracy over mean-field predictions and lattice-based corrections.
-Furthermore, by systematically refining mean-field theory with spatial correction terms that account for local clustering, we derive closed-form asymptotic expansions for both the endemic infection density and the two-point correlation function in the long-time limit.
-These steady-state approximations not only quantify the impact of network structure on endemic persistence, but also provide expressions that show how finite connectivity suppresses infection prevalence relative to classical mean-field predictions.
-Thus, our results offer a robust analytical tool for understanding and forecasting the dynamics of infectious diseases in \textit{SIS} processes on RRGs, revealing how structural randomness affects the spatial organization of infections and thereby shapes epidemic trajectories.
+To address this challenge, this work extends the SPM to derive a general framework for the accurate forecasting of disease spread via SIS processes on RRG topologies.
+Motivated by numerical simulations that highlight the strong dependence of spatial correlations on underlying network structure, particularly at lower node degrees, we first analyze spatial correlations in infection dynamics on a series of regular networks with increasingly randomized connectivity.
+Focusing specifically on the limiting case of the RRG, we then generalize existing lattice-based theory, deriving a system of ODEs to model the temporal evolution of spatial correlations at varying shortest path lengths.
+Unlike the SPM, our multi-shell pairwise model (MPM) resolves the full hierarchy of spatial correlations at every network distance by solving a system of coupled ODEs describing the dynamics within each shell (i.e., the set of nodes at a given shortest-path distance) around an infected node.
+This enables us to capture how infection clustering decays with distance and how finite network connectivity and network structure shape epidemic trajectories, which are missed by standard closures.
+Comparison with numerical simulations demonstrates that our derived methodology yields substantially improved accuracy over mean-field and SPM predictions.
+Furthermore, by systematically refining mean-field theory with spatial correction terms that account for local clustering, we derive closed-form asymptotic expansions for both the endemic infection density and the pairwise spatial correlations in the long-time limit.
+These steady-state approximations not only quantify the impact of network structure on endemic persistence, but also provide expressions that show how finite connectivity suppresses infection prevalence, thereby reducing the accuracy of classical mean-field predictions.
+Thus, our results offer a robust analytical tool for understanding and forecasting the dynamics of infectious diseases driven by SIS processes on RRGs, revealing how structural randomness affects the spatial organization of infections and thereby shapes epidemic trajectories.

-\section{Corrections to \textit{SIS} mean-field theory on regular lattices}
+\section{Corrections to SIS mean-field theory on regular lattices}